-In consultation with the subject experts, rigorous review of literature, appropriate interview schedule was prepared based on the objectives of study.
-The collected data has been analyzed with the help of the Statistical Package for Social Sciences (SPSS, 28.0 versions).
+In consultation with subject experts and rigorous review of literature, an appropriate interview schedule was prepared based on the objectives of study.
+The collected data has been analyzed with the help of the Statistical Package for Social Sciences (SPSS, 28.0 version).
 Correlation test was used to measure the relationship between the independent variables and perception of the farming community of the study area, followed by multiple linear regressions to determine the relative contribution of the selected independent variables and their combined effect on the dependent variable, ‘Perception’.
 The following formula was used to investigate the correlation:

 r =